Freedom Riders: Commemorations and monument

 In celebration of the 50th anniversary of the Freedom Rides, Oprah Winfrey invited all living Freedom Riders to join her TV program to celebrate their legacy.
 The episode aired on May 4, 2011.

-On May 6–16, 2011, 40 college students from across the United States embarked on a bus ride from Washington, D.C. to New Orleans, retracing the original route of the Freedom Riders.
+On May 6–16, 2011, 40 college students from across the United States embarked on a bus ride from Washington, D.C., to New Orleans, retracing the original route of the Freedom Riders.
 The 2011 Student Freedom Ride, which was sponsored by PBS and American Experience, commemorated the 50th anniversary of the original Freedom Rides.
 Students met with civil rights leaders along the way and traveled with original Freedom Riders such as Ernest "Rip" Patton, Joan Mulholland, Bob Singleton, Helen Singleton, Jim Zwerg, and Charles Person.
 On May 16, 2011, PBS aired a documentary called Freedom Riders.

-On May 19–21, 2011, the Freedom Rides were commemorated in Montgomery, Alabama, at the new Freedom Ride Museum in the old Greyhound Bus terminal, where some of the violence had taken place in 1961.
+On May 19–21, 2011, the Freedom Rides were commemorated in Montgomery, Alabama, at the new Freedom Rides Museum in the old Greyhound Bus terminal, where some of the violence had taken place in 1961.
 On May 22–26, 2011, the arrival of the Freedom Rides in Jackson, Mississippi was commemorated with a 50th Anniversary Reunion and Conference in the city.
 During commemorative events in February 2013 in Montgomery, Congressman John Lewis accepted the apologies of Chief Kevin Murphy of the Montgomery Police Department; Murphy gave Lewis his own badge, off his uniform, moving Lewis to tears.

 In late 2011, Palestinian activists, inspired by the Freedom Riders, used the same methods in Israel by boarding a bus from which they were excluded.

 In January, 2017, President Barack Obama declared the Anniston, Alabama bus station the Freedom Riders National Monument.

 Cultural depictions

-The 1980s PBS series, Eyes on the Prize, had an episode, "Ain't Scared of Your Jails: 1960-1961," which gave attention to the Freedom Riders.
+The 1980s PBS documentary series Eyes on the Prize had an episode, "Ain't Scared of Your Jails: 1960-1961", that gave attention to the Freedom Riders.
 It included an interview with James Farmer.

-The title of the 2007 film Freedom Writers is an explicit pun on the Freedom Riders, a fact made clear in the film itself which references the campaign.
+The title of the 2007 film Freedom Writers is an explicit pun on the Freedom Riders, a fact made clear in the film itself, which references the campaign.

 PBS in 2012 broadcast Freedom Riders as part of its American Experience series.
 It included interviews and news footage from the Freedom Riders movement.

 Dan Shore's 2013 opera Freedom Ride, set in New Orleans, celebrates the Freedom Riders.

 The Boondocks aired a 2014 episode about the Freedom Rides with the title "Freedom Ride or Die".

 The Freedom Riders: The Civil Rights Musical is a theater musical retelling the story of the Freedom Rides.
 The musical was created by Los Angeles screenwriter/director Richard Allen, and San Diego native music artist Taran Gray.
 Richard and Taran finalized the music in March 2016, and by April of the same year were asked to perform excerpts from their musical as a BETA Event at the New York Musical Festival (NYMF).
 The FREEDOM RIDERS musical received NYMF's inaugural BETA Event Award, and is scheduled to return to New York, summer of 2017, for an Off-Broadway run as part of NYMF's festival.